guildai/guildai-r/README.md

 ### View Runs

-You can view your runs (including while they are running) with the “Guild View” application, by calling `guild_view()`.
-The Guild View App is run manager and visualizer.
+Call `guild_view()` to launch the *Guild View* application, which you can use to visualize and manage your runs.
 You can use it to search, filter, visualize, compare, view diffs of run source code and output, and more!
 It also bundles TensorBoard as an additional visualization tool for viewing runs.

 ``` r
 guild_view()